decalage2/oletools/oletools/doc/olevba.md

 VBA keywords** used by malware, anti-sandboxing and anti-virtualization techniques, and potential **IOCs** (IP addresses, URLs, executable filenames, etc).
-It also detects and decodes several common **obfuscation methods including Hex encoding, StrReverse, Base64, Dridex**, and extracts IOCs from decoded strings.
+It also detects and decodes several common **obfuscation methods including Hex encoding, StrReverse, Base64, Dridex, VBA expressions**, and extracts IOCs from decoded strings.

 It can be used either as a command-line tool, or as a python module from your own applications.